When people hear “biggest financial mistakes” they tend to immediately think about investments, debts, and other common financial topics.

 This is a financial blunder and one of the worst money mistakes.

-Easy and quick money does not exist.
+Fast, easy and quick money does not exist.
 In order to make good money you have to be consistent.

 I value trading in the stock market.
 I understand that I have to constantly commit myself to improving my skills and that's something that a lot of people are not comfortable with.